MileHacker Logo

 Archaeological Sites

-Peking Man Site at Zhoukoudian, an UNESCO World Heritage site outside central Beijing, gives insights into early the past of humanity.
+Peking Man Site at Zhoukoudian, an UNESCO World Heritage site outside central Beijing, offers insights into early the past of humanity.

 Industrial Heritage

-Beijing Railway Museum showcases the history of The people's republic of china's railways.
-The Military Museum of the Chinese People's Revolution features exhibits on China's the history of the military.
+Beijing Railway Museum showcases the history of China's railways.
+The Military Museum of the Chinese People's Revolution features exhibits on China's military history.

 Natural Attractions